Raeskaa/here-now/README.md

-# Once Upon a Time 📍✨
+# here&now

 > A digital archive of physical spaces — Every place has a story waiting to be told.

-**Once Upon a Time** transforms the world into a living storybook.
+**here&now** transforms the world into a living storybook.
 Discover the hidden narratives of places around you, or become the author of new ones.
 Each location holds memories, histories, and tales from the people who've passed through.

 ## The Idea